Bemly/kytris/README.md

 A powerful terminal editor based on Rust that supports mouse input

-The project currently only supports Linux and pure TTY interface (NOT require UNICODE font)
+The project currently only supports Linux(Windows=>WSL) and pure TTY interface (NOT require UNICODE font)

 Does not use other 3rd-party library packages